The Commodore CBM-II is the follow-up system to the Commodore PET.

-Launched in 1982 after the PET discontinued, the CBM-II shipped in two different versions.
-Both the P & B series (Personal & Business) that were produced for the two different markets.
+Launched in 1982 after the PET was discontinued, the CBM-II shipped in two different versions.
+Both the P & B series (Personal & Business) were produced for the two different markets.
 There are 6 models in total made of the CBM-II.
-Each had their own RAM configurations or with an additional co-processor card in the high end 630 & 730 models.
+Each had its own RAM configurations or an additional co-processor card in the high-end 630 & 730 models.

 Both versions utilised the MOS 6509 processor, the personal version clocked @ 1mhz and the business @ 2mhz.
 Two main RAM configuration options for both series came in either 128k or 256k versions.
 64K and 192k versions of the CBM-II originally planned were dropped early in development.